 The easy solution here is to opt for either a SIM only contract or a Pay As You Go SIM card.
-The reason you need credit to apply for a mobile contract is because the company needs to know that you’re going to pay your monthly bill, and in the case of contracts that include a phone, that you’re going to pay off the balance on that phone.
-A SIM only contract is a good compromise, since it doesn’t include a phone at all (only a monthly payment).
+The reason you need credit to apply for a mobile contract is that the company needs to know that you’re going to pay your monthly bill, and in the case of contracts that include a phone, that you’re going to pay off the balance on that phone.
+A SIM only contract is a good compromise since it doesn’t include a phone at all (only a monthly payment).
 In the case of really bad credit, PAYG SIM or no credit check SIM cards don’t even require a monthly payment, since you load the SIM card up with credit beforehand.

 Short Term Loan

 If you’ve been rejected for a short term loan, then you have a couple of options.
-Since the loan is only for a short amount of time, you could potentially ask friends and family for the money, and in some cases some employers may even offer an advance on salary.
+Since the loan is only for a short amount of time, you could potentially ask friends and family for the money, and in some cases, some employers may even offer an advance on salary.

 There are also “no credit check loans.”
-As the name implies, these kind of loans give you the money you need without running a credit check.
+As the name implies, this kind of loans gives you the money you need without running a credit check.
 The downside of these though is that interest rates tend to be exceptionally high.
 However, if you only need the loan for a month or two, high-interest rates may not be a big problem for you.
 Just make sure you compare rates amongst the direct lenders to get the best deal.

 A car is an expensive proposition, meaning lenders tend to judge credit applications a little more harshly than with things like mobile phone contracts.
-Since you’re looking to borrow quite a lot of money over a fairly long period of time, no credit check loans are probably a bad plan (since high interest rates would cost you a fortune).
+Since you’re looking to borrow quite a lot of money over a fairly long period of time, no credit check loans are probably a bad plan (since high-interest rates would cost you a fortune).

 Your best bet if you’ve been turned down for car financing is to try and put down a larger amount as a deposit, meaning you need to finance a lower amount.
 This down payment could be borrowed from friends or family, or perhaps you need to wait and save up for a few months.
 It is not a good idea to get the down payment by taking out another loan (since this will send your credit rating down, meaning you probably won’t get approved even for a lower car financing rate!).

 Similar to car financing, a mortgage tends to be a large amount of money.
 Again, you could save up for a larger deposit and try reapplying for a lower amount of mortgage, but this could take some time.
 Absolutely your best plan if you’ve been turned down for a mortgage is to make an appointment with a mortgage broker.
-A broker will be in the best position to advise you on your next steps, and may be able to help you find a lender that is better suited to your financial position and needs.
+A broker will be in the best position to advise you on your next steps and may be able to help you find a lender that is better suited to your financial position and needs.

-Being turned down for a credit card is tough, since this means that it’s difficult to build up your credit history and therefore get a better credit rating.
+Being turned down for a credit card is tough since this means that it’s difficult to build up your credit history and therefore get a better credit rating.
 Fortunately, many banks and other financial institutions have “credit builder cards.”
 These are credit cards that are specifically designed to help you build your credit rating, and it’s relatively easy to get approved, even with no credit history at all.

 The downside of these cards is that interest rates are very high, often more than 30%.
 This shouldn’t be an issue if you pay off your card every month, however, since you won’t be paying any interest at all.
 After using a credit builder card for a few months (and paying all your bills!), you should be able to re-apply for a normal credit card with lower interest rates.